Resolution of the piecewise smooth visible-invisible two-fold singularity in $\mathbb{R}^3$ using regularization and blowup: Geometry of

 and the line:

-is a set of critical points of \eqref{layer}.
-On $\widehat S_{a,r}$ the motion of the slow variables $x$ and $z$ is described by \eqref{reduced} which coincides with the sliding equations \eqref{slidingEqns}.
+On $\widehat S_{a,r}$ the motion of the slow variables $x$ and $z$ is described by the reduced problem \eqref{reduced} which coincides with the sliding equations \eqref{slidingEqns}.
 Also $\widehat S_{a,r}$ are both normally hyperbolic, $\widehat S_a$ being attracting, $\widehat S_r$ being repelling while $\hat q$ is fully nonhyperbolic. \end{proposition} \begin{proof} We obtain the set $\widehat S_0$ as the set of equilibria of \eqref{layer}.
-The hyperbolicity is determined by the linearization of \eqref{layer}.
-The remainder of the proof then follows from simple calculations. \end{proof}
+Hyperbolicity is determined by linearization of \eqref{layer}.
+The remainder of the proof then follows from simple calculations.
+In particular, the linearization about any point in $\hat q$ has only zero as an eigenvalue. \end{proof} \ed{We sketch the critical manifold $\widehat S_0$ in \figref{SaSrpNew}.
+By Fenichel's theory \cite{fen1,fen2}, we have the following: \begin{proposition}\proplab{Fenichel} Consider any compact submanifold (with boundary) of the normally hyperbolic critical manifold $\widehat S_{a}$ ($\widehat S_r$) in the $(x,\hat y,z)$-space.
+Then this invariant sub-manifold perturbs $\mathcal O(\epsilon)$-smoothly to a locally invariant \textnormal{slow} manifold $\widehat S_{a,\epsilon}$ ($\widehat S_{r,\epsilon}$) for $0<\epsilon \ll 1$ sufficiently small. $\widehat S_{a,\epsilon}$ ($\widehat S_{r,\epsilon}$) carries a slow flow that is smoothly $\mathcal O(\epsilon)$-close to the sliding equations. \end{proposition} Note that we cannot control $\widehat S_{a,\epsilon}$ and $\widehat S_{r,\epsilon}$ close to $\hat q$ by Fenichel's theory.
+To do so we need to apply a separate blowup (see \eqref{blowup1} below).